Bibracte: Chronology of the population of Beuvray

 During the excavations of the gate, five artifacts were discovered, the oldest of which demonstrated human habitation on Mont Beuvray in the Neolithic Era.
 Dating techniques have shown that the oppidum was founded at end of the 3rd century BCE, on an area of 200 hectares protected by the exterior rampart.
 An interior rampart was built later, for reasons unknown.

 Because the Aedui had the status of "friend of the Roman people," contacts with Roman merchants were probable before the conquest of Gaul by Julius Caesar.
 This privileged status prevented Bibracte from suffering much from conflict: in 58 BCE, at Montmort 25 kilometers south of the site, Julius Caesar's armies defeated the Helvetii, forcing them to return to Switzerland and gradually be incorporated into what became the Roman Empire.
 In 52 BCE, an assembly of Gallic peoples at Bibracte gave Vercingetorix supreme command of the Gallic armies.
 Despite this insurrection, Caesar treated the city mercifully after his victory at Alesia.
 He stayed there during the winter of 52-51 BCE to write his Commentaries on the Gallic War.
-These mentioned the names of certain notables of the Aedui aristocracy such as Dumnorix, vergobret of the Aedui, and his brother Diviciacos, the druid.
+These mentioned the names of certain notables of the Aedui aristocracy such as Dumnorix, vergobret of the Aedui, and his brother Diviciacus, the druid.
 The city's industry boomed in the decades following the war.

 Strabo the geographer, writing a generation later than Caesar, identified Bibracte as again an Aedui stronghold.

 After the founding of Autun (Augustodunum) 25 kilometers away c.
 15 BCE, during the reign of Augustus, Bibracte was gradually abandoned by its inhabitants.
 However, cults continued to practise their rites in its temples and its fountains and its aristocratic residences were maintained.
 Two main hypotheses have been advanced concerning the abandonment of the site over several decades.
 Migration could have been caused by economic reasons or by a desire to integrate with the Roman model; a part of the dominant Aedui class, already pro-Roman during the Gallic War, definitely realized the strategic importance of the new city located on the principal axes of communication and wanted to conform to the Roman model of flatland cities, while a more traditional population remained for a time on the Bibracte site.

 It is known from 13th century texts that a festival every first Monday of May survived.
 In the 15th and 16th centuries, a Franciscan convent was established on Mont Beuvray.
 It was abandoned, but the festival continued.